earwig/earwigbot/docs/customizing.rst

 Tasks have access to :py:attr:`config.tasks[task_name]` for config information, which is a node in :file:`config.yml` like every other attribute of :py:attr:`bot.config`.
-This can be used to store, for example, edit summaries, or templates to append to user talk pages, so that these can be easily changed without modifying the task itself.
+This can be used to store, for example, edit summaries or templates to append to user talk pages, so that these can be easily changed without modifying the task itself.